 Have about 1MM so far booked on @RealKidPoker vs @DougPolkVids HU poker battle.
 With about 500k booked directly w/ the HU Master D Polk himself I think Doug is a fav but trust Dnegs has been studying w/ the #HybridPoker wizards & their accelerated learning tool so better than 4/1

 — Bill Perkins (Guy) (@bp22) October 28, 2020

-What do Polk and Negreanu have to say about the match?
+What did Polk and Negreanu have to say about the match?

 Daniel Negreanu and Doug Polk weren’t exactly been best friends in the weeks leading up to the match (or forever for that matter).
-When the pair were finalizing match negotiations, there seemed to be some element of mutual respect developing.
-However, that was not the case in the days leading up to the match, where both Polk and Negreanu were interviewed by PokerGo in a hype video where they explained their feud.
+As the pair finalized match negotiations, there finally seemed to be some element of mutual respect developing.
+However, that was not the case in the days leading up to the match, when both Polk and Negreanu were interviewed by PokerGo in a hype video where they explained their feud.